 Correct answer:B.(3) → (2) → (1)

-When inspecting dimensions using a vision system, lens characteristics can affect the accuracy of an inspection.
+When inspecting dimensions using machine vision, lens characteristics can affect the accuracy of an inspection.
 This question revolves around the differences between three lens types: telecentric, short focal distance and long focal distance.
 When using a lens that has a short focal distance it typically has a wide angle of view as well.
 So the size of the captured target will change greatly as the target moves nearer or further from the camera.
 In other words, when you want to measure dimensions, the variation in measurements will be smaller using a lens with an angle of view closer to 0 degrees.
 Therefore, when comparing 25-mm (0.98") and 6-mm (0.24") lenses, a 25-mm (0.98") lens with a narrower angle of view is more suitable for the inspection.

 A telecentric lens is optically designed so that the angle of view is almost 0 degrees, and is well suited for dimension inspections.
 Hence a telecentric lens would be the best.